-- How do I log onto the "USM HELP" network?
+- How do I log onto the "eduroam" network?

-Faculty, staff and students can connect devices to the "USM" wireless network by following these simple steps:
+Faculty, staff and students can connect devices to the "eduroam" wireless network by following these simple steps:

 - Will all of my hardware devices be configured?